-Children become ineligible for Australian Hearing’s program when they turn 26.
+Children become ineligible for Hearing Australia’s program when they turn 26.
 Other clients may lose eligibility due to a change in personal circumstances.
 Your audiologist will discuss your own situation with you.

-When you become ineligible for Australian Hearing’s program the services you can receive from Australian Hearing change.
+When you become ineligible for Hearing Australia’s program the services you can receive from Australian Hearing change.
 It is important to understand these changes so that you can plan for your future hearing needs.

-Australian Hearing will continue to provide minor maintenance services for 5 years after you lose eligibility.
+Hearing Australia will continue to provide minor maintenance services for 5 years after you lose eligibility.
 The table below summarises the services you can receive.

 |Minor hearing aid and cochlear